Should I Sue for Sexual Harassment in Federal or State Court?

 - Provide more robust legal protections for victims of sexual harassment

-“I spend a lot of time on this question when I’m helping clients since there are such distinct claims under federal and state law,” says Elizabeth Hanley, an employment and labor law attorney at Schroeter Goldmark & Bender in Seattle who represents employees who have been sexually harassed or discriminated against in the workplace.
+“I spend a lot of time on the question of where to sue when helping clients since there are such distinct claims under federal and state law,” says Elizabeth Hanley, an employment and labor law attorney at Schroeter Goldmark & Bender in Seattle, Washington.
+She represents employees who have been sexually harassed or discriminated against in the workplace.

 What Is Sexual Harassment?